 Report To Your Employer

-In Georgia, you have one year to file a workers’ compensation claim, but only 30 days to notify your employer.
+In Georgia, you have one year to file a workers’ comp claim, but only 30 days to notify your employer.
 Waiting too long can make you ineligible for workers’ compensation benefits.
 Your employer will begin the claim process with you.

 Get Medical Help